JanBeh/neumond/README.md

     returns a callable handle, which, upon calling, waits until a signal has been delivered.

+  * **`waitio.timeout(seconds)`** starts a timer that elapses after given `seconds` and returns a callable handle that, when called, waits until the time has elapsed.
+The handle may be closed (when stored in a `<close>` variable) to ensure cleanup before the time has elapsed.

+  * **`waitio.interval(seconds)`** creates an interval with given `seconds` and returns a callable handle that, when called, waits until the next interval has elapsed.
+The handle must be closed by storing it in a `<close>` variable to ensure cleanup when the interval is no longer needed.

 ## Module `waitio_fiber`

 Module providing handling of the effects defined in the `waitio` module using